peteroupc/peteroupc.github.io/random.md

 <a id=Notes></a>
 ## Notes

-<sup>(1)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.
+<sup>(1)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.

 <a id=License></a>
 ## License